 Conversely, a claims-made policy covers the insured for an incident that occurred during the policy period and was reported as a claim while the policy remained in force.

-At CPH and Associates, we believe the occurrence policy’s lifetime coverage provides better coverage for practitioners.
+At CPH Insurance, we believe the occurrence policy’s lifetime coverage provides better coverage for practitioners.

 3 Differences between claims made & occurrence based coverage